 ||Type of the feature.
-See the [Library/Feature Types](#feature-types) section for details on allowed values of this field.
-FASTQ data specified in the Library CSV File with a
+See the Library/Feature Types section for details on allowed values of this field.
+FASTQ data specified in the Library CSV file with a

-||(Optional) Reference gene identifier of the target gene of a CRISPR guide RNA.
+||Optional.
+Reference gene identifier of the target gene of a CRISPR guide RNA.
 A gene with this id must exist in the reference transcriptome.
-Providing target_gene_id and target_gene_name will enable the pipeline to perform differential expression analysis, assuming that control ("Non-Targeting") guides are also specified.
-Non-targeting guides must contain the value "Non-Targeting" in the "target_gene_id" and "target_gene_name" fields.
-See the CRISPR Overview section for more details.|
+Providing

-||(Optional) Gene name of target gene of a CRISPR guide RNA.
+||Optional.
+Gene name of target gene of a CRISPR guide RNA.
 The gene name corresponding to the gene referenced in the

 Any constant sequences made up of A, C, G and T in the pattern must match exactly in the read sequence.
 Any N in the pattern is allowed to match a single arbitrary base.
 A modest number of fixed bases should be used to minimize the chance of a sequencing error disrupting the match.
 The fixed sequence should also be long enough to uniquely identify the position of the Feature Barcode.
-For feature types that require an non-N anchor, we recommend 12bp-20bp of constant sequence.
+For feature types that require a non-N anchor, we recommend 12bp-20bp of constant sequence.

 TotalSeq™-A is a line of antibody-oligonucleotide conjugates supplied by BioLegend that are compatible with the Single Cell 3' v2 and Single Cell 3' v3 kits.
 The Feature Barcode sequence appears at the start of the R2 read.

-In CRISPR Guide Capture assays, the barcode is the CRISPR protospacer sequence.
+In CRISPR Guide Capture assays, the Feature Barcode sequence is the CRISPR protospacer sequence.
 The protospacer is followed by a downstream constant sequence in the guide RNA which is used as an anchor to identify the location of the protospacer.
 We recommend using a 12bp-20bp constant sequence that can be uniquely identified, but is short enough that it is unlikely to be disrupted by a sequencing error.

 each guide RNA, for use in downstream CRISPR perturbation analysis.
-Two guides are declared with
+Two guides

 Non-Targeting.
 Cells containing